Conclave (novel): Plot

-At breakfast on the third day of the conclave, Lomeli distributes copies of the Tremblay report, with the bribe recipients' names redacted, to the other cardinals.
-This, coupled with the revelation that Tremblay requested Sister Shanumi's transfer, kills his candidacy and upends the conclave again.
-In the sixth ballot, Tedesco leads with 45 votes, with Lomeli a close second and Benítez a distant third.
-As voting on the seventh ballot commences, an explosion rocks the Sistine Chapel, but since no one is injured and only windows are shattered, the process continues.
-Lomeli is catapulted to front-runner status with 52 votes, and trailed by Tedesco and Benítez.
-The cardinals break for lunch, and the dean is informed that the explosion was part of a series of coordinated terrorist attacks against Catholic institutions across Europe that were carried out by Muslim extremists.
-In light of this grim news and dueling speeches by Tedesco and Benítez, the former exhorting retaliation and the latter arguing against meeting violence with violence, the cardinals agree to skip their meal and proceed immediately to the eighth ballot.
+At breakfast on the third day of the conclave, Lomeli distributes copies of the Tremblay report.
+This kills his candidacy and upends the conclave again.
+In the sixth ballot, Tedesco leads, with Lomeli a close second and Benítez a distant third.
+As voting on the seventh ballot commences, a car bomb beyond the walls rocks the Sistine Chapel, but since no one is injured and only windows are shattered, the process continues.
+Lomeli is catapulted to front-runner status, trailed by Tedesco and Benítez.

+As the cardinals break for lunch, the Dean is informed that the explosion was part of a series of Islamic terrorist attacks across Europe against Catholic institutions.
+In light of this news and dueling speeches by Tedesco and Benítez, the former exhorting retaliation and the latter arguing against meeting violence with violence, the cardinals agree to skip their meal and proceed immediately to the eighth ballot in which Vincent Benítez is elected pope with 92 votes, fulfilling the two-thirds majority requirement.
+Benítez consents to the honour and chooses the name Innocent XIV.

-The eighth ballot sees Benítez elected pope with 92 votes, fulfilling the two-thirds majority requirement.
-Benítez consents to the honor and chooses the name Innocent XIV.
-Just before the result of the conclave is publicly revealed, O'Malley brings to Lomeli's attention that Benítez had booked and later abandoned an appointment at a gender reassignment clinic in Geneva earlier that year.
-Lomeli privately asks Benítez for an explanation.
-The new pope reveals that he was born intersex and raised as a male by his parents.
-For most of his life, he was entirely unaware that his physical characteristics were different in any way from other males.
-It was only after he was injured in a bombing in Iraq that he was examined by a doctor for the first time in his life and informed of his condition.
-Benítez had tried to resign from his office to undergo gender reassignment surgery, but the late pope refused his resignation and created him cardinal in pectore with full knowledge of his condition.
-Benítez ultimately declined surgery and resumed his duties.
-Lomeli knows that Benítez's condition will inevitably be discovered by a future medical examination or upon his death, but resolves to keep it secret for now, trusting that God's will guided the conclave's outcome.
+Just before the result is publicly announced, O'Malley brings to Lomeli's attention that Benítez had booked and later abandoned an appointment at a gender reassignment clinic earlier that year.
+The new pope tells Lomeli privately that he was born intersex and raised as a male by his parents.
+It was only after he was injured in a bombing in Iraq and was medically examined that he was informed of his condition.
+Benítez had tried to resign from his office as a consequence, but the late pope refused it.
+Lomeli resolves to keep it secret too, trusting that God's will guided the conclave's outcome.